mthpower/cc-python-project/{{cookiecutter.project_slug}}/README.rst

     $ make help

-    clean - remove build artifacts and python artifacts .env - make a virtualenv and activate it lint - check style with flake8
+    clean - remove build artifacts and python artifacts .env - make a virtualenv
+    lint - check style with flake8
     isort - check import order with isort freeze-requirements - freeze the requirements with pip-compile